AztecProtocol/engineering-designs/docs/mempools/dd.md

 - Gas fees and limit vs current base fees and limits
 - Archive root (only on reorgs)

-We propose keeping the following indices for all txs:
+We propose keeping the following indices for all txs.
+These indices are implemented as mappings from the given keys to the tx identifier in the backing LMDB store:

 - priority fee
 - fee-payer